Arsenii-Zhelobetskyi/R-05-react-quiz/README.md

 - 🧠 How to develop an app
 - 🍎 App structure

-## 👟To run this app localy you should:
+## 👟To run this app locally you should:
 - 🧑‍🤝‍🧑 Clone the initial commit
 - 🏃‍♂️ Run fakeAPI with command `npm run server`
 - 🏃‍♀️ Run app with `npm start`